Tag Archives: gravitational waves

 General Relativity describes gravity as the curvature of spacetime.
 Mass and energy determine this curvature, and physical phenomena such as orbital motion, gravitational radiation, and the propagation of light are governed by the resulting geometry.
 In this framework gravity is … Continue reading

-Posted in Expository, Jugend Forscht, Projects
+Posted in Expository, Projects

 Tagged consistency tests, general relativity, gravitational waves, KTC